We use necessary cookies to make our website work. We'd also like to use optional cookies to understand how you use it, and to help us improve it.

 Medical equipment

-• Many airlines will want to see a medical certificate if you are taking large quantities of medication.
+• Airlines may ask for a medical certificate if you are taking large quantities of medication.

 Carriage of Medication: Can I take my medication on board the aircraft?